 This article originally appeared on the BeyeNETWORK.

 A sure way to go broke is to sell archival systems.
 Or so it was twenty years ago.
-Instead of buying, people just nod off and daydream about their golf game or
+Instead of buying, people just nod off and daydream about their golf game or their upcoming vacation, rather than listen to a sales pitch about archival data and processing.

 Twenty years ago, most organizations were young and new and really didn’t have much data that needed to be archived.
 But fast forward to today and you find that organizations are paying a lot of money carrying old data on high performance disk storage.
 This is an expensive practice that hurts performance dramatically.
 Carrying old archival data on high performance systems weighs down the system like a high cholesterol rating invites a heart attack.